Offers of Admission for Ontario High School Students

 You can expect to receive an offer of admission to only 1 Brock program.
 When more than 1 Brock program is indicated on the application, the highest choice listed for Brock will be considered first.
 If you are not eligible for the first choice, we will consider your subsequent choices in the order of preference you have indicated.

-If you apply to only 1 Brock program and do not qualify, in most cases consideration will be given for an alternative and related program.
-If you apply for, but are not admitted to, a co-op program, you will be considered automatically for the regular non-co-op program (if you have not included a second choice on the application).
+If you apply to only 1 Brock program but do not qualify, you will be considered for an alternative or related program.
+If you apply but are not admitted to a co-op program, you will automatically be considered for the regular, non-co-op program.